testinggospels/camouflage-docs/docs/http.md

 !!! note

     Notice the use of `helpers` in the above mock.
-Alongwith the inbuilt `now` helper, camouflage http module provides some additional helpers, `capture` being one of them.
+Alongwith the inbuilt `now` helper, Camoflage http module provides some additional helpers, `capture` being one of them.
 In the following section, you can read more about additional helpers that specific to http module.

 Similarly you can create PUT.mock, DELETE.mock etc in your intended path as required by your mocked endpoint.

 !!! warning

-    If you are coming from the previous version of Camouflage, note that we have dropped support for wildcards i.e. __ / double underscores.
+    If you are coming from the previous version of Camoflage, note that we have dropped support for wildcards i.e. __ / double underscores.
 They were primarily intended to be used for dynamic path params which are now handled the way express handles them, which makes it more robust and easy to understand.

-## Camouflage HTTP Helpers
+## Camoflage HTTP Helpers

-In addition to the available helpers that come with `@camouflage/helpers` module, camouflage http module provides some protocol specific helpers.
+In addition to the available helpers that come with `@camoflage/helpers` module, Camoflage http module provides some protocol specific helpers.

 ### `capture` Helper